Bridging design and code for a new design system.

 Having a significant amount of independence and working between the front-end and the design team, one of the biggest decisions was what to build first.
 It would be easy to start on components that were composites of others and lose consistency and time.
 So I isolated and organized components that were foundational, starting with them and building upwards with them.
 Eventually most of the patterns collapse into each other, and then it was my job to elegantly combine them.

 I had worked quickly with many different levels of fidelity of hand-off with developers and this proved one of my notions: user interface (UI) designers should own this part of the front-end if possible.
 Let designers go from design to initial development, capture the form, and then hand it off to be connected in a federated, elegant and secure way by the front-end.
+I often thought to myself, being in the middle of design and development, that a good developer experience generates good designer experiences - and that good creator experiences create good User experiences, so it's crucial and immediately obviously beneficial when creators - designers and developers in this case - have as pleasant a process as possible.

 Contact Me